Blake Griffin Makes Debut With Nets Two Weeks After Inking New Deal

-On March 7, Blake Griffin inked a deal with the Brooklyn Nets after the Detroit Pistons bought out his previous contract this winter.
+Griffin inked a deal with the Brooklyn Nets on March 7 after the Detroit Pistons bought out his previous contract this winter.

-Two weeks later, the star forward made his official debut against the Washington Wizards at Barclays Center.
-And he wasted no time showing off.
+The star forward made his official debut Sunday against the Washington Wizards at Barclays Center, and he wasted no time showing off.

 Check it out: